slSeanWU/OS19S_Proj_1/tutorials/add_syscall_tutorial.md

 Then:

-`make -j 4 && make install_modules -j 4 && make install -j 4`
+`make -j 4 && make modules_install -j 4 && make install -j 4`

 Argument `-j 4` specifies how many cores (4 in this case) you want to use when compiling.
 It might speed up your compile process.